FlorinAndrei/WeatherStation/README.md

 **Status:** Under construction.
 Arduino C++ code is near completion.
 Python code is working for the most part, but incomplete.

+Something freezes the Arduino code after a while - anywhere between 1 hour and 2 days.
+Could be a memory leak, a buggy library, etc. Need to troubleshoot.
+A watchdog for this Arduino would be really nice (hardware autoreset if inactive for longer than X seconds), but this CPU is new and Arduino libraries for it are scarce.
+Alternatively, I need to go through the code with the fine comb.
+TBD

 ## Goals

 ![Arduino](/images/nano33.jpg)